nhuang-research/nhuang-research.github.io/_pages/services.md

 #### Selected Professional Services

-- Track Co-Chair for the “Sharing Economy, Platforms, and Crowds” Track, International Conference on Information Systems (2025)
+- Track Co-Chair (with Jonny Holmström and Zhijie Lin) for the “Sharing Economy, Platforms, and Crowds” Track, International Conference on Information Systems (2025)
-- Track Co-Chair for the "Sharing Economy, Platforms, and Crowds" Track, International Conference on Information Systems (2024)
+- Track Co-Chair (with Thomas Kude and Mengxiang Li) for the "Sharing Economy, Platforms, and Crowds" Track, International Conference on Information Systems (2024)
 - Track Co-Chair for the "Information Systems" Track, Decision Sciences Institute Annual Conference (2021)
-- Track Co-Chair for the "AI Systems" Track, International Conference on Information Systems (2021)
+- Track Co-Chair (with Ann Majchrzak and Saonee Sarker) for the "AI Systems" Track, International Conference on Information Systems (2021)
 - Doctoral Consortium Mentor, America's Conference on Information Systems (2020)
 - Cluster Co-chair, INFORMS Information Systems Society Cluster (2019)
 - Conference Co-chair, INFORMS Conference on Information Systems and Technology (2018)